FutureShockco/crosswars.js/README.md

 # CrossWars.js

-A lightweight JavaScript library for CrossWars
+A lightweight JavaScript library for the crosschain strategy game CrossWars

 ## Installation